Non-Resident Crewmembers FAQ

 Q. How do I file a tax return?

-A. AvMar has an agreement with many of the vessels in which we will prepare a basic non-resident tax return for you at no charge.
+A. AvMar has an agreement with some vessels in which we will prepare a basic non-resident tax return for you at no charge.

 Q. Will filing a tax return violate my immigration status?